-This edition of the Integrating Module of the National Energy Modeling System-Model Documentation 2007 reflects changes made to the integrating module over the past year for the Annual Energy Outlook 2007.
+This edition of the Integrating Module of the National Energy Modeling System-Model Documentation 2008 reflects changes made to the integrating module over the past year for the Annual Energy Outlook 2008.
 These changes include:

-- Updates to the summary descriptions of each NEMS module. - Updates to the description and contents of the Global Data Structure. - Changes to the description of the NEMS convergence metric. - Updates to the carbon dioxide emissions factor table to reflect the most recent annual data.
+- Updates to the summary descriptions of each NEMS module. - Updates to the description and contents of the Global Data Structure. - Updates to the carbon dioxide emissions factor table to reflect the most recent annual data.